vzhou842/victorzhou.com/content/posts/2019-09-12-git-aliases.md

     Bump version to 1.1.1
 ```

-## Is this actually useful though...?
+## Is this actually useful though...

 Maybe?
 Depends on the person.
 It'll save you a little time if you're like me and do weird stuff like habitually spam "git status":